metarank/metarank/doc/api.md

 }
 ```

 - `id`: a request identifier later used to join ranking and interaction events.
-This will be the same value that you will pass to feedback endpoint for impression and ranking events.
+This will be the same value that you will pass to the feedback endpoint in the ranking event and in the `ranking` field of interaction events.
 - `user`: an optional unique visitor identifier.
 - `session`: an optional session identifier, a single visitor may have multiple sessions.
 - `timestamp`: when this event happened. (see [timestamp format description](timestamp-formats.md) on which formats are supported)